2. Progestin-only birth control pills (“mini-pills”)

 Contraception for women during lactation (breastfeeding).
-Contraception for women who have given birth or women of late reproductive age who have a regular sexual life, in case of contraindications to the use of estrogens.
-Contraception for smokers over the age of 35.
+Contraception for women who have given birth or women of late reproductive age who have regular sex life, in case of contraindications to the use of estrogens.
+Contraception for smoking women over 35 years of age.

 1. Combined oral contraceptives (COCs)

-These drugs contain 2 synthetic analogues of female hormones estrogen (ethinyl estradiol) and progesterone.
-Combined oral contraceptives are monophasic (the level of hormonal substances in the pills remains unchanged throughout the entire intake) or triphasic (the pills contain three combinations of hormones that change during the menstrual cycle).
+These drugs contain 2 synthetic analogues of female hormones: estrogen (ethinyl estradiol) and progesterone.
+Combined oral contraceptives are either monophasic (the level of hormonal substances in the tablets remains unchanged throughout the entire administration) or triphasic (the tablets contain three combinations of hormones that change during the menstrual cycle).

-These drugs contain only synthetic progestogen and are designed specifically for nursing mothers, or in case of contraindications to the use of combined oral contraceptives (estrogens).
+These drugs contain only synthetic progestogen and are intended specifically for nursing mothers, or in case of contraindications to the use of combined oral contraceptives (estrogens).

 1. Combined contraceptive pills (COCs)

-Combined contraceptive pills can be divided into several groups, each of which is suitable for a certain category of women.
-This takes into account the age, whether the woman gave birth or not yet, whether she suffers from any hormonal or other body disorders.
+Combined contraceptive pills can be divided into several groups, each of which is suitable for a specific category of women.
+This takes into account age, whether the woman has given birth or not yet, and whether she suffers from any hormonal or other disorders of the body.

 ATTENTION!!!

-All COC groups equally reliably block ovulation, which means they equally protect against pregnancy.
-Ovulation is blocked by progestogen, and its dose in all combined preparations is the same.
-The difference between microdose and low-dose is only in the content of the dose of estrogen.
-Estrogens are not added to protect against unwanted pregnancy, but to control the menstrual cycle.
+All groups of COCs equally reliably block ovulation, which means they equally protect against pregnancy.
+Ovulation is blocked by progestogen, and its dose is the same in all combination drugs.
+The difference between microdosed and low-dose is only in the content of the estrogen dose.
+Estrogens are added not to protect against unwanted pregnancy, but to control the menstrual cycle.

 1.1.
 Microdosed birth control pills

-Contraception for young, nulliparous women who have a regular sex life.
-The drugs in this group are easily tolerated and have minimal side effects.
+Contraception for young, nulliparous women who have regular sex life.
+Drugs in this group are easily tolerated and have minimal side effects.
 Great for those who have never used hormonal contraceptives.
-As well as contraception for mature women over 35 years old (up to the onset of menopause).
+As well as contraception for mature women over 35 years of age (up to the onset of menopause).

 Name Compound Notes